simula/SoccerSum/README.md

 }
 </code></pre>

+> [!CAUTION]
-You can refer to the `CITATION.cff` file provided in the root directory if you use the software in this repository.
+> Please refer to the `CITATION.cff` file provided in the root directory if you use the software in this repository.